Butchart Gardens and Butterfly Gardens Review

 Onto Inner Harbor

 Back on the bus, we were on our way to Inner Harbor.
-En route, we drive through Chinatown, which behind San Francisco is the second oldest Chinatown in North America.
+En route, we drove through Chinatown, which behind San Francisco is the second oldest Chinatown in North America.
 Once in the inner harbor, Pete pulled the bus over and gave us five minutes to get off and take pictures of the Parliament buildings and The Fairmont Empress Hotel.
 This time, the Princess trusted me to grab photos of these two iconic Victoria landmarks—she just didn’t want to get off the bus.

 Our pit stop was quick, and it is a short ride back to the cruise pier.
 The Solstice was the only ship docked.
 We exited the bus, thanked Pete for an excellent tour with a well-deserved gratuity, and headed to the back of the parking lot to grab a magnificent photo of the entire Celebrity Solstice all lit up in the evening backdrop.